maximizzar/bash/README.md

-# updater
+# Bash

-Here are my scripts uo download and install executables.
+It's all about the bash config and scripts